 - Use a soft toothbrush.
 And try not to brush too hard.

 - Wait at least an hour to brush after you've had acidic foods or drinks.
 They soften the enamel and make it more prone to damage from your toothbrush.

 - Use fluoride toothpaste and mouthwash.
 Your dentist can tell you which products can protect your teeth and make them less sensitive.

 - Get treatment for conditions like bulimia, alcoholism, or GERD.

-If you’ve lost some enamel, there are ways to fix it.
-The best approach depends on your problem.
+If you’ve lost some of it, there are ways to fix it.
+The best approach depends on your situation.